etraveli/work.at.etraveli/README.md

 ## Description

-When app is loaded, a list of the movies should be displayed as the image below shows:
+When the app is loaded, a list of the movies should be displayed as the image below shows:
 ![Default view](https://user-images.githubusercontent.com/709159/39311980-a0bc7b08-496e-11e8-8171-5f4c04cf1bd2.png)

 There should be a way to order the movies by `Year` or `Episode` as the select menu shows in the image below: